mush-mush-mush/portfolio/src/data/works/mushiemovie/mushiemovie.md

 slug: mushiemovie
 ---

 A web app that interacts with TMDb API showing the information related to films and televisions series, including casts, production crews and personal biographies, plot overview and ratings.
-Built with React using create-react-app and Redux as state management.